Brothers (2009 film): Plot

-The police arrive and enter a standoff with Sam, who fires the gun into the air before holding it to his own head, contemplating suicide.
-He reluctantly surrenders after several pleas from Tommy and Grace.
-He is arrested and admitted to a Department of Veterans' Affairs mental hospital.
-Grace visits, giving him an ultimatum that if he does not tell her what happened, he will lose her forever.
-Sam finally confides in her that he killed Joe and they embrace.
-In narration, he wonders if he will ever live a normal life.
+Sam is arrested and admitted to a Veterans' Affairs hospital.
+After his arrest, Grace reads the letter Sam wrote her, to be delivered in the event of his passing.
+Eventually, Grace visits him, giving him an ultimatum that if he does not tell her the truth, he will lose both her and his family forever.
+Sam finally confesses that he killed Joe and they embrace.
+Devastated and traumatized, he wonders if he will ever be able to live a normal life again.